rasmusab/officialcocktails/officialcocktails.com/content/cocktails/vesper.md

 - Use Lillet Blanc as the vermouth.
 This French aperitif wine adds a slightly sweet and floral flavor to the drink.
 - Garnish with a thin slice of lemon peel.
 Express the oils over the drink by twisting the peel before placing it in the glass.

-## Alcohol-free alternative to a Vesper
+## Alcohol-free alternative to the Vesper

 One alcohol-free alternative to the Vesper cocktail could be a "Vesper mocktail".
 This refreshing drink can be made by mixing non-alcoholic gin or vodka with some grapefruit juice, lemon juice, and a simple syrup.
 Garnish it with a slice of grapefruit or lemon, and you have a delicious and tasty beverage that is perfect for those who don't drink alcohol or who want to limit their alcohol intake.
 The mocktail version of Vesper can provide you with a fruity and tangy flavor that is similar to the original cocktail but without any alcohol content.